Aunt Pat’s Famous Cream Puff Recipe

 - For the cream puff shells:

 - Place oven rack one place below middle.
 Preheat oven to 400F degrees.
 Set aside a large (12 or more) muffin tin, very lightly buttered.
-Note: If you can, use a regular tin muffin pan, NOT a dark non-stick pan.
+Note: If you can, use a regular aluminum muffin pan, NOT a dark non-stick pan.
 The puffs will be much bigger with the regular "silver" colored pan.
 It's worth investing in one of these pans, as you'll be making these again and again.

-- In a medium sauce pan, bring water and butter to a low boil over medium- heat.
+- In a medium sauce pan, bring water and butter to a low boil over medium-high heat.
 Reduce heat to medium-low and add flour, stirring well until mixture forms a ball.
 Remove from heat.
 Stir in eggs, one at a time, beating with spoon or large fork until dough is smooth.
 Beat additional 10 seconds to continue to increase volume of the dough.

 - Using a tablespoon, drop dough into deep muffin tins.
 This doesn't have to be an exact measurement, but depending on how big you want your shells to be.
 Divide all the batter between 12 tins.